AlbertoLopSie/screenly-ose/README.md

 # Screenly OSE - Digital Signage for the Raspberry Pi

+### This custom version adds some extra functionality in asset/control commands to allow for parameter passing in urls

 [Which Screenly version is right for me?](https://www.screenly.io/screenly-ose-vs-pro/)

 **PLEASE NOTE:** Screenly OSE and the commercial version of Screenly (formerly known as Screenly Pro) are **two completely separate products**.
 They **do not share any code base and behave very differently** both with regards to management and performance.
 Hence do not use one to evaluate the other.